 We're committed to the whole-body/emotional health and well-being of each student at Avon Old Farms.
 Our Health Center is a place of comfort: our experienced and nurturing medical professionals are trained to heal, guide, and educate students.
 The Health Center is staffed with the following licensed care-givers:

-- Six Registered Nurses that provide 24/7 nursing coverage while school is in session, either in the office or on call.
+- Nine Registered Nurses that provide 24/7 nursing coverage while school is in session, either in the office or on call.

 - A Medical Director, Dr. Mark Gilroy, a local pediatrician that comes to campus three times a week to see students for illness or injuries occurring at school or during school related activities.